koh-gt/fecspace/README.md

 ## Advanced Installation Methods

-Mempool can be installed in other ways too, but we only recommend doing so if you're a developer, have experience managing servers, or otherwise know what you're doing.
+Litepool can be installed in other ways too, but we only recommend doing so if you're a developer, have experience managing servers, or otherwise know what you're doing.

-- See the [`docker/`](./docker/) directory for instructions on deploying Mempool with Docker.
+- See the [`docker/`](./docker/) directory for instructions on deploying Litepool with Docker.
 - See the [`backend/`](./backend/) and [`frontend/`](./frontend/) directories for manual install instructions oriented for developers.
-- See the [`production/`](./production/) directory for guidance on setting up a more serious Mempool instance designed for high performance at scale.
+- See the [`production/`](./production/) directory for guidance on setting up a more serious Litepool instance designed for high performance at scale.